oonyekpe/international-flag-game/README.md

 ### Cross Browser and Cross Device Testing
 Create a table that lists out what devices, browsers, and operating system you tested your application on and a brief description of why you chose the mixture you did.
 The point is to prove that you looked at the site across various browsers, operating systems, and viewport breakpoints.

+- DELL Latitutde E7440, ACER Swift 1 - Windows 10 OS- Microsoft Edge and Google Chrome : no issues encountered.
+These browswers are most commonly used in my network of family and friends, I tested on laptops and  Tablets within my circles of interaction.
+- Huawei P10 and Nokia X20 - all funtions and features worked well.
 ### Manual Testing

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.